oroinc/orocommerce/src/Oro/Bundle/VisibilityBundle/Resources/doc/category-visibility.md

 `CategoryVisibility`, `AccountGroupCategoryVisibility`, `AccountCategoryVisibility` each of which implements `VisibilityInterface` interface.

-Category visibilities settings do not depend on websites - they are the same for all websites.

 ####Addition information:

 * If default value is selected then the entity is not written to the database.